 The H-1B requires a Labor Condition Application and also has an annual quota or cap.

-Once a nonimmigrant classification has been selected, the key to success becomes preparation, both in preparing the petition for submission to the USCIS or the visa application for submission to the embassy or consulate, and with the last step, when preparing the client for the visa interview.
+Once a nonimmigrant classification has been selected, the key to success becomes preparation, both the petition for submission to the USCIS and the visa application for submission to the U.S. consulate.

-Contact VisaPro if you have any questions regarding visas for Athletes.
-Our experienced attorneys will be happy to assist you.
+Contact VisaPro if you have any questions regarding Athlete visas.
+Our experienced attorneys will be happy to assist you expeditiously.

 What VisaPro Customers Are Saying